-This terminal is equipped with three ports.
-The two serial ports are intended for connection to either a host/modem or a serial printer.
-The remaining port is a Centronics-compatible printer port.
+This terminal is equipped with three communications ports.
+The two serial ports are intended for connection to either a host (or modem), an alternate input device such as a scanner, or a serial printer.
+(The EIA port has both an RJ45 and a DB25 interface; either, but not both, can be used.)
+The last port is a Centronics-compatible printer port which could be used with a parallel printer or other output device (such as a cash drawer) connected to a parallel interface.
 The port you use as the printer port depends on whether you have a serial or a parallel interface to the printer.
-Another factor affecting your port selection is your choice of connecting the terminal to one or two host computers.
+Another factor affecting your port selection is whether the terminal is being used in a single or dual host environment.

-The first host/printer serial port (SES1-EIA) can communicate with your computer or printer at a baud rate of 110 to 134,400 baud (bits per second).
-The second host/printer serial port (SES2-AUX) can communicate at speeds from 110 baud to 38,400 baud.
-Either port can be used to connect to a host computer/modem or serial printer.
+Either "EIA" serial port (DB25 or RJ45) can communicate with your computer or printer at a baud rate of 110 to 115,200 baud (bits per second).
+The second host/printer serial "Aux" port can communicate at speeds from 110 baud to 38,400 baud.
+Any of these ports can be used to connect to a host computer/modem or serial printer.